 - God resists the proud, but gives grace unto the humble.
 (James 4:6b)

-As these verses reveal, if we will choose to love God’s truth (His Word), in the inner depths of our heart, then step-by-step, we will be strengthened — strengthened in our understanding, and in our resolve to obey God’s Word.
+As these verses reveal, if we will choose to love God’s truth (His Word), in the inner depths of our heart, then step-by-step, we will be strengthened — strengthened in our understanding, and in our resolve to obey God’s written Word.
 Thus we will begin to experience deliverance from delusions, as we walk more and more in obedience to the knowledge of God’s truth.

 The Holy Spirit desires to cleanse us and purify us — cleanse us of selfishness, pride, hatred, or delusion!

 The Holy Spirit is working within us, nudging us continuously, seeking to purify us — purify us of wrong motives, of false, disobedient behavior, or of neglect of duties.